Magda-Elkot/ImageEnhancement/README.md

 ## Histogram Processing
 ### This section includes two types of histogram processing techniques: histogram equalization and contrast stretching.

-#### Histogram Equalization
+## Histogram Equalization

     Histogram equalization is applied to enhance the contrast of the image.
     The code snippet includes the following steps:

       Splitting the image into its RGB channels

       Applying histogram equalization to each channel

       Merging the equalized channels to obtain the equalized image

       Saving the equalized image to the output directory

-#### Contrast Stretching
+## Contrast Stretching

     Contrast stretching is applied to further enhance the contrast of the image.
 The code snippet includes the following steps:

       Applying automatic contrast stretching to each channel

       Merging the stretched channels to obtain the stretched image

       Saving the stretched image to the output directory

+## Point-wise Intensity Transformations - Log Transform
+  ### In this section, a log transformation is applied to enhance the details in the image.
+The code snippet includes the following steps:

+      Converting the image to grayscale

+      Applying a log transformation to the grayscale image

+      Normalizing the log-transformed image

+      Saving the log-transformed image to the output directory

+## Linear Noise Smoothing - Smoothing with PIL and ImageFilter.BLUR
+  ###In this section, linear noise smoothing is performed using a Gaussian blur filter.
+The code snippet includes the following steps:

+      Loading the image as a NumPy array with a data type of np.float32

+      Scaling the pixel values to the range [0, 1]

+      Applying a Gaussian blur filter with a radius of 2

+      Saving the linear-smoothed image to the output directory